Reduce your own sugar consumption: 10 ways

 Let's get started!

-10 ways to control your sugar consumption:
+10 ways to get your sugar consumption under control:

 1. Adjust recipes:

-2. Wholefood instead of industrial sugar:
+2. Whole foods instead of processed sugar:

 3. Spices, spices, spices: